 So Does HDMI Support 120Hz?

-With the knowledge of the different HDMI version ports as well as of how to calculate your data rate, you can verify whether your interface will be able to support 120Hz refresh rate or not.
+With the knowledge of the different HDMI version ports and how to calculate your data rate, you can verify whether your interface can support a 120Hz refresh rate.

-Lets do a practical example.
-Say I have a Full HD monitor with 8 bit color depth and I want to operate at 120Hz refresh rate.
+Let’s give a practical example.
+Say I have a Full HD monitor with 8-bit color depth and want to operate at a 120Hz refresh rate.

 Taking the equation above, we get